EU urges Poland to step back from 'legal primacy' clash

 The German constitutional court in Karlsruhe had also challenged the idea in a recent judgement.

-Most of the judges on the Polish tribunal have also been appointed directly by Morawiecki's nationalist-populist Law and Justice party and are expected to rule against EU interests, amid EU concern about lack of judicial independence in Poland.
+Meanwhile, most of the judges on the Polish tribunal have been appointed directly by Morawiecki's nationalist-populist Law and Justice party and are expected to rule against EU interests, amid EU concern about lack of judicial independence in Poland.

-The fact Ziobro had "unfettered, unreviewable, and non-transparent discretion" on tops jobs for judges was underlined as a concern in an opinion by a legal expert at the EU court in Luxembourg last month, for instance.
+The fact Ziobro had "unfettered, unreviewable, and non-transparent discretion" on top jobs for judges was underlined as a concern in an opinion by a legal expert at the EU court in Luxembourg last month, for instance.

 The Polish regime did not give "reasonable confidence that judges ... are not subject to external pressure and political influence, and have no vested interest in the outcome of [cases]," the EU expert said.